-With this in mind, you could expect to save roughly £140 per year compared to a regular petrol or diesel van.
+With this in mind, you could expect to save roughly £140 per year on an electric van compared to a petrol or diesel van.

 There are also minimal fuel costs, with electricity being cheaper per mile than diesel or petrol.

 And real-life testing suggests high quality traction batteries will probably have at least 80% of their initial capacity after seven to 10 years.

-A van benefit charge is applied when an employee is provided with a van for private use.
+A van benefit charge is applied when an employee is given a van for private use.